TransparentHealth/mu2/transport/ttt-configuration.md

 1. Setup a new server with Tomcat7 and a public facing IP address.
 2. Create a host name and configure DNS for your host.
-3. Open the appropriate firewall ports (TCP 22,25,8080).
+3. Download and decompress the "tttdir" package.
-4. Download the decompress the"tttdir" package.
+4. Setup a Tomcat Connector for port 8443
 5. Adjust the settings in the "tk_props.txt" file.
 6. Download and Install the ttt war.
 7. Create/Obtain certificates for your domain